UCSB-Library-Research-Data-Services/research-computing-data-docs/GITWORKFLOW.md

 ### Branching Workflows:

 Github and Pantheon both have their own ways of creating branches, then merging them into the main code.
 Github uses Pull Requests to do this.
 In Pantheon, it is with 'multidev.'

+## Summary:

+Any git pushes to the master branch on the Github Repository will automatically push the changes to the Pantheon dev Repository. ie: git push github master